-Government will hold all-party meeting to finalise strategy to resolve Maoist problem as UPA expressed concern over May 25 attack in Bastar that killed 27 people including 3 Congress leaders.
+Government will hold an all-party meeting this week to finalise a strategy to resolve the Maoist problem decisively.

 New Delhi: Government will hold an all-party meeting this week to finalise a strategy to resolve the Maoist problem decisively as the UPA expressed serious concern over the May 25 audacious attack in Bastar that killed 27 people including three prominent Congress leaders.

 A decision in this regard was taken at the meeting of the UPA Coordination Committee at Prime Minister Manmohan Singh`s residence, which was attended by Congress President Sonia Gandhi, NCP chief Sharad Pawar, NC chief Farooq Abdullah and IUML chief E Ahamed.